mtutko/InteractiveEuler/docs/index.rst

 Welcome to InteractiveEuler's documentation!
 ============================================

 This is a sample edit.
+This is a second sample edit.

 .. toctree::
    :maxdepth: 2